openMLA/.github/profile/README.md

  **Project Nabu 🐉** will target the 500nm resolution target.
 As this order of magnitude higher resolution requires significantly more advanced hardware, this will need a lot of development time.

+## 📖 On lithography systems

+There are some topics that are broader than a single system/repository.
+Writings on such topics are contained in [the openMLA wiki ➡](https://github.com/openMLA/.github/wiki).
+These are concepts that are quite general on the topic of photolithography systems.

+They may be of interest if you are interested in photolithography or are interested in designing your own system.

 ## 💸 Commercial systems

 If you are looking for a MLA system, and have the funding to get a commercial system?
 Some of the commercial systems below may be of interest to you.
 Some of the inspiration for the development of the openMLA projects comes from these systems.